 This is a recipe to make with a smallish animal’s head.
-I first made it with the head of a boar that weighed about 80 pounds.
-You could also use this recipe for the head of a doe deer.
-Give youself a few hours for this recipe, as you will need to simmer the meats for at least 3 hours.
+Give yourself a few hours for this recipe, as you will need to simmer the meats for at least 3 hours.
 I make this with a wide beef casing, but you can simply pack it into a regular loaf pan.
 You absolutely need the pig’s feet for this recipe — they provide much of the gelatin that will make this set up.
 Ask your butcher for them; they freeze well, and as you are using them for gelatin not for fine eating, you can even re-freeze them if need be.

 - 1 pig’s head

 - 2 leeks or onions, chopped